11 Awesome Greenhouse Ideas for Spring

 Plastic-Paneled Barn Greenhouse

-Still, on the theme of plastic greenhouse ideas, this paneled barn greenhouse at The Elliott Homestead is a sturdy structure, built to withstand whatever the weather throws at it.
+Still on the theme of plastic greenhouse ideas, this paneled barn greenhouse at The Elliott Homestead is a sturdy structure, built to withstand whatever the weather throws at it.
 Based on an original plan by Ana White, the Elliotts have adjusted the dimensions to make the most of their available space.
-This barn greenhouse is set on concrete blocks, with a wooden frame and plastic windows (although greenhouse plastic or film would make an affordable alternative).
-A recycled door completes the project.
+This barn greenhouse is set on concrete blocks, with a wooden frame and plastic windows, although greenhouse plastic or film would make an affordable alternative.

 With a nod to the innovative look of the iconic Eden Project biomes, this futuristic geodome greenhouse is a design with a difference.
 Start with a wooden frame, made from stained pine or red cedar, and then choose from greenhouse plastic, greenhouse film, shrink film or polycarbonate panels for the windows.
-You’ll need to include hinges on a few windows for ventilation so the greenhouse doesn’t get too hot when the sun is out.
-Your neighbors may think aliens have landed, but you’ll have the perfect home for your tender plants.
-And, see how to use your kitchen waste to boost plant growth.
+You'll need hinges on a few windows for ventilation so the greenhouse doesn't get too hot when the sun is out.
+Your neighbors may think aliens have landed, but you'll have the perfect home for your tender plants, especially if you use your kitchen waste to boost plant growth.

 Why spend money heating your greenhouse when you can harness the power of the sun?
 This eco-friendly solar greenhouse uses a variety of recycled materials, including old car tires, and has a solar panel installed on the roof to provide warmth for your precious plants.
 (Here are some more small-scale solar panel projects for you to try).
 Constructing this greenhouse is a job for an expert, but the DVD and ebook on Greenhouse of the Future tell you everything you need to know about the project.
 There's even an introductory video on their site to explain all the details.